Skip to content

 What is a PSO

-PSO LogoIn July 2005, Congress developed the federal Patient Safety and Quality Improvement Act of 2005 in response to the Institute of Medicine report, To Err Is Human.
+PSO LogoIn July 2005, Congress developed the federal Patient Safety and Quality Improvement Act of 2005 in response to the IOM (now known as National Academy of Medicine) report, To Err Is Human.

 The final Patient Safety Rule was adopted November 21, 2008 and became effective on January 19, 2009.
 The Agency for Healthcare Research and Quality, one of the eleven divisions under the Department of Health and Human Services, oversees the Patient Safety Rule.